samwich/100DaysOfSwiftUI/notes.md

 - Building our basic UI
     - SwiftUI will do the right thing with optional views like `Image?`.
 Maybe it's also good for performance?
     - Instead of putting save logic inline with the button, make a separate function and set the button's `action` parameter.
+- `PhotosPicker` from `PhotosUI` was introduced in iOS 16, use it instead of PHPickerViewController
-- Importing an image into SwiftUI using PHPickerViewController
+- ~~Importing an image into SwiftUI using PHPickerViewController~~
     - `ImagePicker/Coordinator/parent` should be a constant with `let` rather than `var`.
     - With `onChange(of:perform)`, why are we discarding the argument and calling `loadImage()` from the trailing closure rather than passing `loadImage` as the `perform:` argument?
 - Basic image filtering using Core Image